Best Oktoberfest Events in NYC This Year

 2. The Watermark

-Authentic German beer will be flowing at Watermark Bar at Pier 15, Sep 14th - Oct 27th.
+Authentic German beer will be flowing at Watermark Bar at Pier 15, Sep 12th - Oct 26th.
 Guests can experience everything that makes Oktoberfest great—authentic beer, brats, giant pretzels, and fun for the entire family—while taking in the lovely water and Brooklyn views from the 3,500-square-foot outdoor bar.
 The event is free to attend but reservations are encouraged.

-3. Bohemian Hall & Beer Garden
+3. Loreley Beer Garden

 Image: NYC Tourism